 Rick Ector: Extreme Loss of Due Process Awaits Subjects of Proposed Law Unless It Is Fixed

-The biggest issue that I had previously discussed, in other articles about Extreme Risk Protection Orders, is the absence of Due Process protections.
-I believe that this proposed law (HB 4706) makes it too easy for unfairly accused citizens to be unjustifiably deprived of their right to own, possess, and carry a firearm.
+HB 4706) makes it too easy for unfairly accused citizens to be unjustifiably deprived of their right to own, possess, and carry a firearm.

 Secret court proceedings in which citizens can be deprived of their Constitutional rights without notice or a hearing is what happens under dictatorships in the Third World.
 It has no place in America, especially in the state of Michigan.
 In this brief article I wanted to focus on the consequences of being subjected to an Extreme Risk Protection Order, if it became law.